aspose-pdf/Aspose.PDF-Documentation/net/get-started/docker/dotnet6/_index.md

 ## Prerequisites

-Following examples tested with:
+The following examples tested with:

 * Docker v.20.10.11 and Docker Desktop 4.3.2
 * Visual Studio 2022 Community Edition v.17.0.5
-* .NET 6 SDK is used in the example, provided below.
+* .NET 6 SDK is used in the example provided below.
 * Aspose.PDF for .NET v.22.01

 ## Create sample application for Docker Linux Container